BlinfoldKing/overedge/posts/1-one-must-imagine-sisyphus-happy.md

 # One Must Imagine Sisyphus Happy

-> To live is to suffer, to survive is to find some meaning in the suffering. - Friedrich Nietzsche
+> "To live is to suffer, to survive is to find some meaning in the suffering." - Friedrich Nietzsche

 Hey you,
 how's life?
 Did you manage to achieve something in your life? or did life betray all of your hard work?